Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Let’s take an in-depth look at each one of these benefits.

-A virtual fax number is capable of receiving incoming faxes automatically, and it does this much faster than a fax machine.
+With a Google fax number you can send and receive faxes automatically, and it does this much faster than a fax machine.
 Instead of waiting for the document to be printed, it is forwarded as digital form to your Gmail address.

 2. Acts as a Dedicated Fax Line

-A fax machine needs to be connected to a dedicated line to avoid interruptions during transmissions.
-Sure, you can use a common phone line but be prepared to miss some faxes along the way!
-Things get worse when you have a home office, you could be in the middle of a fax transmission when someone lifts the phone.
+A fax machine needs to be connected to a dedicated line service to avoid interruptions during transmissions.
+Sure, you can use a common phone line service but be prepared to miss some faxes along the way!
+Things get worse when you have a home office, you could be in the middle of a fax transmission when someone uses the phone number.
 The result?
 Yo have to request the document all over again.

-An online fax number works just like a dedicated line.
+A Gmail fax number works just like a dedicated line.
 This number is used exclusively for fax transmissions and it remains active all day, every day even when your computer’s been turned off.
-People sending you faxes won't notice a difference between a digital and a physical dedicated line.
+People sending you faxes won't notice a difference between a fax service and a physical dedicated line.

 3. It’s Affordable and Ready to Be Used in Minutes

 Speaking of dedicated lines, to have a new landline you need to request it from your phone by paying a fee.
-Then you have to wait a few days or weeks until the technicians come to your office and add your line.
+Then you have to wait a few days or weeks until the technicians come to your office and add your line so you can connect it to your fax machine.
 In the meantime, you won’t be able to receive faxes.

 An online fax number, on the other hand, is given to you immediately at the moment of signing up for a service.
-Enter your details, the email address you want to receive faxes, pick your number and then start faxing right away.
+Enter your details, the email address you want to receive fax online, pick your number and then start faxing right away.

-The virtual numbers are also more affordable.
+The virtual numbers are also more affordable and ready to be used when you need a fax delivered.
 You are just basically just paying for the service, the number is given to your for free as long as you have an active membership with a provider.

 4. Deliver faxes digitally

-Why keep using paper when we can simply read our documents on our screen?
+Why keep using paper when we can simply read any fax document on our screen?
 A digital number lets you get started with paperless fax, reducing the amount of paper waste and consumption in your office.
+Fax a PDF or any other type of digital documents from your chosen Google fax service.

 Paperless offices are the future.
 As global warming continues to increase, it's our duty to use technology that helps us reduce the amount of damage we are doing to the Planet.
-Upon receiving a fax you can choose to print it only if it's needed.
+Upon receiving a fax document you can choose to print it only if it's needed.
+There also the option to fax from Google Drive and other cloud fax providers, letting you pull documents form the cloud seamlessly.

 5. It's Safe